JulienGasser/ADA_4mousquetaires/index.md

 ## Beer export rate

 D'Artagnan went in search of data to determine the **beer export rate**.
 He took the data from the druid cleaned by Aramis and for each year, he calculated **for each beer producing country the yearly proportion of beer distributed in each beer consumming country**.
-He collected all these data in a **table named $exported$ and transmitted it to Athos**, in order to go on with the building of the simulation algorithm.
+He collected all these data in a **table named $exported$ and transmitted it to Athos**, in order to go on with the building of the simulation algorithm. <math> x^2 </math>